JustPrix/WDB/README.md

 - HTML
 - CSS -> Bootstrap
 - Javascript
-- Node.JS
+- Node.JS -> NPM

 By the end of the course, one should have enough knowledge to embark into a web development journey.

-Currently, 397 of 674 classes complete.
+Currently, 405 of 674 classes complete.

 <!-- Repo for the bootcamp WDB 2020 by Colt Steel. -->